 Programmes should enable students to consider that individual biases may impact how, why and the way in which science is carried out.
-They should also enable students to appreciate that research outcomes generated from studies of sample populations with limited diversity are more likely to suffer from bias, and that research that is conducted by people from diverse backgrounds is more likely to produce research outcomes relevant to everyone, including underrepresented groups.

-To enable the development of behaviours that support an inclusive approach, consideration should be given to learning materials that do not perpetuate biases and stereotypes, and utilises a range of examples and perspectives that allow students to see themselves reflected in their learnings in relation to their own cultural, gender or diverse backgrounds.
+They should facilitate students to critically engage with these biases and discuss their impact on the development of science and validity of science outcomes and findings.
+To enable the development of behaviors that support an inclusive approach, consideration should be given to learning materials that do not perpetuate biases and stereotypes, and utilises a range of examples and perspectives that allow students to see themselves reflected in their learnings in relation to their own cultural, gender or diverse backgrounds.
 This could include, for example, presenting a diverse picture of scientists, acknowledging all contributions to an idea or discovery, including indigenous perspectives and the importance of parabiologists into field course teaching and embedding diversity into how research is designed, and carried out.